christopherbolduc/christopherbolduc/README.md

 # Hi, I'm Christopher Bolduc 👋

-**Data Analyst** with a passion for turning messy real-world data into actionable insight.
+**Data Analyst** with a passion for turning messy, real-world data into actionable insights.
-Blending analytical rigor with strong storytelling and visualization skills.
+I blend analytical rigor with clear storytelling and impactful visualizations.

 ---